 If You Want to Try Pressure Washing Your Windows (Be Super Careful!)

-Okay, so if you’re still thinking about using a pressure washer for window cleaning, here are some things you absolutely must do to try and stay safe:
+Okay, so if you’re still thinking about using a pressure washer for window cleaning, here are some things you absolutely must do to try and stay safe using proven techniques:

-• Get a Pressure Washer You Can Control: Look for one where you can change the pressure settings.
-You’ll want to aim for somewhere between 1300 and 1700 PSI.
+• Get a Pressure Washer You Can Control: Look for one where you can change the range of pressure settings.
+For glass windows, the recommended pressure settings typically range between 1,200 and 2,000 PSI, depending on the condition of the glass.
 Always start on the lowest setting!

 • Pick the Right Nozzle: Use a wide spray nozzle, like a 40-degree (often white) or a 65-degree (black) one.
 These spread the water out more, so it’s not hitting one spot with too much force.